Notice of Pre-AIA or AIA Status

 At the time of filing, one of ordinary skill in the art would have motivation to combine Lee and Kang by taking the apparatus for controlling a machine learning model structure to reduce apparatus power consumption based on an inferencing level based on an environmental condition, taught by Lee, and having determination of the inferencing level also be based on error feedback, taught by Kang, as Kang teaches: (Kang Pg.
 2) “DMS can be combined with runtime feedback control mechanisms to guarantee applications’ QoS goals.
 Since DMS scales the computational cost of fully capable models without actually removing pruned filters, it can support different QoS levels for concurrent inference tasks even if they share a single deep learning model”, that is, scaling the models via levels allows for several inference tasks to be performed with varying quality levels based on needs and available resources, allowing inference tasks to be performed flexibly, allowing machine learning applications to be deployed in additional circumstances.
 Such a combination would be obvious.

-Cohen teaches the following further limitation that Lee does not teach and that Kang does not explicitly teach:
+Guttman teaches the following further limitation that Lee does not teach and that Kang does not explicitly teach:

-At the time of filing, one of ordinary skill in the art would have motivation to combine Lee, Kang, and Cohen by taking the apparatus for controlling a machine learning model structure to reduce apparatus power consumption based on an inferencing level based on an environmental condition and error feedback, jointly taught by Lee and Kang, and having the error feedback be an average error, taught by Cohen, as an average error over several time points would be more informative than an error over only a single time point, as anomalous outliers in the error data would be less able to skew responses, increasing the robustness of the response to the error.
+At the time of filing, one of ordinary skill in the art would have motivation to combine Lee, Kang, and Guttman by taking the apparatus for controlling a machine learning model structure to reduce apparatus power consumption based on an inferencing level based on an environmental condition and error feedback, jointly taught by Lee and Kang, and having the error feedback be an average error, taught by Guttman, as an average error over several time points would be more informative than an error over only a single time point, as anomalous outliers in the error data would be less able to skew responses, increasing the robustness of the response to the error.
 Such a combination would be obvious.

 Regarding claim 13,